Cautious optimization via data informativity: Cautious optimization

 The uncertainty also allows us describe a useful variant to Problem~\ref{prob:cautious-opt}\ref{prob:cautious}.
-In order to balance the demands of a low upper bound on the value of the true function with an associated low uncertainty, it is reasonable to consider the following generalization of the cautious suboptimization problem in~\eqref{eq:min min}: for $\lambda\geq 0$, consider
+In order to balance the demands of a low upper bound on the value of the true function with an associated low uncertainty, it is reasonable to consider the following generalization of the cautious suboptimization problem in~\eqref{eq:min min}: for $\lambda\geq 0$, consider The following result provides a closed-form expression for the objective function in~\eqref{eq:weighted cs a}.